552ACNS/odst/README.md

 `nx docker {app}`

-add `--outputs=type=local` to not push built images up to registry
+Careful with this, due to that it pushes it up with the `:latest` tag.
+Add `--outputs=type=local` to not push built images up to registry.

 ## Migrate database via docker

-`docker-compose -f ./docker-compose.yml -f ./docker-compose.migrate.yml up --build prisma-migrate`
+`docker-compose -f ./docker-compose.yml -f ./docker-compose.migrate.yml up prisma-migrate`

 ## start all services listed in docker-compose